Unisolve/tari_cli_notes/tari_cli_mining_into.md

 Locate the address in the console wallet as follows:

-1. Use the left or right arrrow to move to the "Recieve" tab
+1. Use the left or right arrrow to move to the "Receive" tab
 2. Copy the "Tari Address interactive" address